ThatRozebudDude/FPS-Plus-Public/docs/General-HScript-Information.md

 ## Aliases

-All of the scripted class contain helper variables to make accessing certain variables more simple:
+All of the scripted class (except for scripted states) contain helper variables to make interfacing with the current PlayState instance and accessing certain variables more simple:

 - `boyfriend`: The current player character.
 Alias for `PlayState.instance.boyfriend`.
 - `dad`: The current opponent character.
 Alias for `PlayState.instance.dad`.